mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

+*** ATTACHED SOURCE CODE IS FOR A PEOPLE/FOOTFALL COUNTER ***

 ## INTRODUCTION
 + Hi there!
-I've long been puzzled by neighborhood markets (i.e. corner stores, small grocers, bodegas, farmers markets),  especially their checkout process!
+I've long been puzzled by neighborhood markets (corner stores, small grocers, bodegas, farmers markets),  especially their checkout process!
 I often ask myself, could it be simpler?
-Could you re-engineer the flow of neighborhood checkout?
+Could you re-engineer the flow of checkout?
 I dug deeper into the idea to discover the nature of the system.
-+ Neighborhood markets have transformed into living laboratories for new communal safety habits.
-That in mind, I take on the critical experiment of asking -- can autonomous technology be used for democracy?
-+ First hand experience and observation eventually had me hypothesizing that **IF you were to automate the checkout process THEN staff would be free to perform the kind of human associations key to healthy neighborhoods.** Possible human associations include: 1) chatting with customers for no specific purpose 2) being the public characters that “keep an eye” on the neighborhood 3) being a “port of entry" for newcomers 4) other duties
++ Recently neighborhood markets have transformed into living laboratories for new communal safety habits.
+First hand experience and observation has me hypothesizing that **IF you were to automate the checkout process THEN staff would be free to perform the kind of human associations key to healthy neighborhoods.** Possible interactions include: 1) chatting with customers for no specific purpose 2) being the public characters that “keep an eye” on the neighborhood 3) being a “port of entry" for newcomers 4) other duties
 + This paper dives into the engineering, science and privacy implications of an autonomous checkout system.
-Using a mixed methods approach **this application scans the room with off-the-shelf overhead cameras to sync specific points in the space with connected actions.** This setup trims computational costs by only taking action when a person comes in contact with a specific space or object.
-By ignoring irrelevant details the application ensures fractions of its vision are processed at the highest resolution.
+Using a mixed methods approach **this application scans a room with off-the-shelf overhead cameras and syncs specific points in the space with connected actions.** This setup trims computational costs by only taking action when a person comes in contact with a specific space or object.
-+ **Extended to a real world neighborhood market our autonomous checkout system tracks and process customers choices, and upon exit our system issues a bill to a customer via SMS, allowing customers to pay thru their own mobile payment system.**
++ **Extended to a real world neighborhood market our autonomous checkout system tracks and processes customer choices, and upon exit our system issues a bill via SMS, allowing customers to pay thru their own mobile payment system.**

 ## TIMELINE
 + Winter 2018 — Spring 2020
     + Conceptualizing & Design
 + Summer 2020
-    + People/Footfall Counter with SMS
+    + People/Footfall Counter
     + Gesture Recognition and Item Classification in Neighborhood Markets Scenarios
 + Fall 2020
-    + Pilot Product:  Customers enter market, browse, build their baskets and upon exit our system issues a bill to a customer via SMS, allowing customers to pay thru their own mobile payment system
+    + Pilot Product:  Customers enter market, browse, build their baskets and upon exit our system issues a bill via SMS, allowing customers to pay thru their own mobile payment system

 ## HOW WE APPROACH DATA PRIVACY
-+ Owners of a neighborhood market ask business questions about their video data thru a secure pipeline, and a public log of all queries the owners run are recorded — **thus the watchers themselves are watched.**  We transform customer data into active pieces of infrastructure underpinning autonomous checkout and customer privacy expectations.
++ Owners of a neighborhood market can ask questions about their customers data thru a secure pipeline, and a public log of all their queries run are recorded, **thus the watchers themselves are watched.**  We transform customer data into active pieces of infrastructure underpinning privacy within autonomous checkout.

 ## OUR MIXED METHODS APPROACH
 ETHNOGRAPHY